monadicsystems/monadicsystems.github.io/post2.md

 })->name('profile');
 ```

-To generate the URL for this named route, we use the `route` function just as we used it in the previous example, except now we also need to pass the function a map representing the URLs parameters:
+To generate the URL for this named route, we use the `route` function just as we used it in the previous example, except now we also need to pass the function a map representing the URLs parameters.

 ```php
 $linkToUser1Profile = route('profile', ['uid' => 1]);